Walk among the megaliths at one of Scotland’s most magnificent and best-preserved Neolithic monuments.

 Cast and crew of 'Call the Midwife', swapped Poplar for the Outer Hebrides to film their 2019 Christmas Special and Calanais Standing Stones featured in the episode.

 The visitor centre is owned and managed by Urras Nan Tursachan and has a café, shop and the ‘Story of the Stones’ exhibition.
-For their opening times please visit www.calanais.org
+The visitor centre is currently closed for redevelopment and will reopen in 2025.
+For more info please visit www.calanais.org